sewinter/lgtmcli/README.md

 ## Usage

 Just run `lgtm`.
-It syncs your PRs, shows your queue, and walks you through each review — briefing, diff, draft comments, submit — all with single-key navigation.
+It syncs your PRs, shows your queue, and walks you through each review (briefing, diff, draft comments, submit) all with single-key navigation.

 ```bash
 lgtm                        # start here